mahadev-sagi/UndoFatigue/README.md

     * This directory should contain your `.jsx` files, `api.js`, and `package.json`.

 2.  **Install Dependencies**
+    * Make sure to download node.js to have access to the npm installer, use this website: https://nodejs.org/en/download/
     * Install the necessary npm packages:

     ```bash